-Financial planning template for startup businesses Excel financial plan template
+- Financial planning spreadsheet for startup businesses: Excel financial plan template.

 Structure of Business Plans

-It's best to write this last after you have prepared the rest of your plan because this is simply a summary of the whole plan.
-It should ideally be one page but two pages will be fine.
+It's best to write this section last after you've prepared the rest of your plan because this is simply a summary of the whole plan.
+It should ideally be one page, but two pages are equally acceptable.

 Products and Services

-Describe your key products and services, pricing and margins.
+Describe your key products, services, pricing strategy and margins.

-Detail your marketing activities including market research, market trends and size, external market economics, barriers to entry.
-As your market is made up of customers describe their characteristics.
+Detail your marketing activities, including market research, market trends, market size, external market economics, and barriers to entry.
+As your market is made up of customers, describe their characteristics.

 You also need detailed information about your competitors and why you'll be able to take market share from them.
-And finally you need information about your promotional activities to reach out and entice your potential customers to purchase your products and services.
+And finally, you'll need information about your promotional activities to reach out and entice your potential customers to purchase your products.

-This part describes how you are going to produce your products and any distribution issues to get products to your customers and your key suppliers.
+This part describes how you're going to produce your products together with distribution methods to get products to your customers and your wholesale suppliers.

 Management and Staff

-People are behind all successful businesses so it's important to include the key people and advisors.
+People are behind all successful businesses, so including the key people and advisors is essential.

-If you are starting a new business then you should detail the costs you'll incur whilst starting up before day to day operations.
-For most businesses this is the amount they'll need initial funding for.
+If you're starting a new business, you should detail the costs you'll incur while starting up before the day to day operations commence.
+For most companies, this is the amount they'll need initial funding for to begin trading.

-You financial plans should be detailed (ie: monthly) for the first year then quarterly or yearly for the following 2 years.
-You should include a profit and loss account, a cash flow forecast and Balance Sheet and even a break-even analysis.
+Your financial plans should contain enough detail (i.e., monthly) for the first year, then quarterly or yearly for the following two years.
+You should include a profit and loss account, a cash flow forecast and a Balance Sheet together with a break-even analysis.

 Use the following sites to get additional business planning templates to assist starting your business.